 4Discovery’s Josh Fazio Appears on WGN’s “Business Lunch” Program

 Case in point; the “Brightest Flashlight,” a free app that was downloaded by tens of millions of users, and Snapchat both settled with the FTC recently for reportedly engaging in deceptive practices.
-These companies allegedly imbedded spyware in their apps that confiscated users’ personal information.
+These companies allegedly embedded spyware in their apps that confiscated users’ personal information.
 What kind of information can these apps steal?
-You may not want to know….your contacts, user names, passwords, photos, and location, just to name a few.
+You may not want to know….your contacts, usernames, passwords, photos, and location, just to name a few.

 1. Shop Wisely.
 Some app stores, including the Google Play Store, essentially allow anyone to post applications on their site.
 Some of these apps contain malware and other nasty stuff.
 Be careful, and avoid downloading apps from questionable sites.
 Some experts believe the iPhone app store is safer, as Apple tends to vet their app developers more thoroughly.

 2. Read the User Agreements.
 Don’t just click “Accept.”
 If the agreement is questionable, skip that app.
 It’s just not worth it.